 4.1.4.
-Policies and guidelines for monitoring and mitigating risks
+Policies and Guidelines for Monitoring and Mitigating Risks

 SC has established Risk policies and limits to monitor risks across the Company.
 Risk limits are defined to monitor the actual risk exposure and the breaches of the defined limits will deviate from the Company's Risk Appetite.
-Exceeding risk limits typically needs escalation at appropriate level for action.
+Exceeding risk limits typically requires escalation at appropriate level for action.
 Changes in the regulatory requirements (e.g. new capital or liquidity requirements) can fundamentally lead to a revision of the Risk Appetite.

 4.2.
-Credit risks
+Credit Risks

-The Credit risk is defined as the risk of loss resulting from a drop in credit worthiness of issuers of securities, counterparties and any debtors to which authorized persons are exposed.
+Credit risk is defined as the risk of loss resulting from a drop in credit worthiness of issuers of securities, counterparties and any debtors to which Capital Market Institutions are exposed.
 It is the potential risk of a counterparty failing to meet its obligations in accordance with agreed terms.

 4.2.1.
-Credit risk exposures
+Credit Risk Exposures